Couchbase-Ecosystem/couchbase-haystack/README.md

 - `Search service` Where indexes specially purposed for Full Text Search and Vector search are created.
 The Search Service allows for efficient querying and retrieval based on both text content and vector embeddings.

-`CouchbaseDocumentStore` requires the vector index to be created manually either by sdk or UI.
+`CouchbaseSearchDocumentStore` requires the vector index to be created manually either by sdk or UI.
 Before writing documents you should make sure Documents are embedded by one of the provided [embedders](https://docs.haystack.deepset.ai/v2.0/docs/embedders).
 For example [SentenceTransformersDocumentEmbedder](https://docs.haystack.deepset.ai/v2.0/docs/sentencetransformersdocumentembedder) can be used in indexing pipeline to calculate document embeddings before writing those to Couchbase.

 ## Installation